 The USDA loan application process is similar to any other loan process to start, but the USDA has final approval, which is different than any other loan program, including VA and FHA programs.
 If you know that the home you wish to purchase or refinance falls within the USDA boundaries, you can apply for the loan with a USDA approved lender and go from there.
-You must find a lender that has USDA approval; however, not every lender has that, which means they are not authorized to provide this type of loan.
+You must find a lender if you are planning to get a car and check for car finance rates that has USDA approval; however, not every lender has that, which means they are not authorized to provide this type of loan.

 Completing the USDA Loan Application

 Completing the USDA loan application is the same as any other loan – you must disclose all of your personal information in order for the lender to determine if you would be eligible for the program.
 Lenders approved by the USDA have a good understanding of what will get approved and what will not.
 For example, loans with credit scores lower than 580 are automatically ineligible.
 USDA lenders know that so they would help steer you to another loan program, or even a subprime loan that would help you get financed as the USDA program would not be an option.

 USDA lenders also know the other parameters that must be in order so that you can get this type of loan.
 For example, your debt ratios must be within the 29/41 guidelines.
 If they are higher, you must be eligible for a debt ratio waiver, which is only allowed for borrowers that have exceptional compensating factors, such as a high credit score, plenty of reserves, or extreme job stability.
 These borrowers may be able to apply for a debt ratio waiver, which is the USDA’s way of allowing higher ratios.

 Your lender will analyze your USDA loan application for other discrepancies that may render you ineligible for the program.
 Of utmost concern is your credit report.
 The score itself is pretty straightforward – you must have a score no lower than 580 in order to qualify.
 In addition, however, you have to meet certain payment requirements.